ratchagarn/transit/README.md

 transit
 =======

-Exports javascript exist to another file
+Export javascript code available to the javascript file.

 ## VERSION 0.1.0